Dalton, Georgia: Environmental problems

 Dalton's carpet production has taken up to one-third of the Conasauga River summer water flow.
 The river and city water supply has been contaminated with perfluorinated compounds used to make carpets stain-resistant.
-Dalton Utilities' has processed wastewater using a land application system, that spread effluent on more than nine thousand forested acres in an area called Looper's Bend.
+Dalton Utilities' has processed wastewater using a land application system, that spread effluent on more than 9,000 acre in an area called Looper's Bend.
 Runoff was found to drip down into the river.

 Education

 Public schools

-The Dalton City School District, which covers the entire city of Dalton, holds pre-school to grade twelve, and consists of six elementary schools, a middle school, and two high schools.
+The Dalton City School District, which covers the entire city of Dalton, serves preschool to grade twelve, and consists of six elementary schools, a middle school, and two high schools.
 The district has 366 full-time teachers and over 5,739 students.